miningwolf/docs/docs/wolfbuk/io/wolfscript/event/HandlerList.md

 ##### <a id='registerall'></a>public  function __registerAll__()

-_Register a new listener in this handler list_
+_Register a collection of new listeners in this handler list_

 Returns |
 --- |